 Labs are held in rooms PE 102 and 106 on Days 4-6.
-In lab you will either Dr. Todd Johnson or Dr. Dean Langley as an instructor, as well as a TA.
-For lab you need to have the lab manual, which will be passes out during lecture, and two or three lab notebooks, which can be purchased at the SJU bookstore.
+In lab you will either Dr. Todd Johnson or Dr. Sarah Yost as an instructor, as well as a teaching assistant (a physics major).
+For lab you need to have the lab manual, which will be passed out during lecture, and two or three lab notebooks, which can be purchased at the SJU bookstore.